jjcfrancisco/Twitsa/README.md

 <img src="examples/sentiment-percentage.png" width="400">
 <br>
 <br>
-<li>Create in the root directory a word cloud image with the most used words from the scrapped tweets</li>
+<li>Create in the root directory a word cloud image with the most used words from the scraped tweets</li>
 <br>
 <img src="examples/sentiment-wordcloud.png" width="400">
 <br>